payare35/SpeechToText/README.md

 # SpeechToText App

-Just by using plugins like you can add this feature of 'speech to text' in your applications.
+Just by using plugin 'speech_to_text' you can add this feature of 'Speech to Text' in your Flutter applications.